pingleware/bestbooks/packages/bestbooks-core/assets/CODING_STANDARDS.md

 # Coding Standards
 This is a living document for best practices, when applicable, for code implementation.

+## Direct Database Manipulation
+All database manipulation MUST BE done through the core framework.

 ## Basic Test Script
 The minimum test for a module class is,